unifiedcontrolsystem/dai-ds/docker-deploy/README.txt

 This installed package includes 4 services to control docker-compose containers.
 One each for postgres, voltdb, rabbitmq, and dai.
-It assumes all adapters run on one system (i.e. this was the decision for the Preview 4 System.
+It assumes all adapters run on one system.

 Pre-requisites:
 ----------------
-0. System must have at least 32GB or RAM to run smoothly.
+1. System must have at least 32GB or RAM to run smoothly.
-1. docker installed and configured for the root user.
+2. docker installed and configured for the root user.
-2. docker-compose installed.
+3. docker-compose installed.
-3. ALL configuration files changed to support the Preview 4 (or other) system.
+4. ALL configuration files changed to support the target system.
 This includes:
     a.
 SystemManifest.json
     b.
 MachineConfig.json
     c.
 NearlineConfig.json
     d.
-PartitionedMonitorAdapter.json
+ProviderMonitoringNetworkForeignBus.json
     e.
+ProviderProvisionerNetworkForeignBus.json
+    f.
 LocationTranslationMap.json - If this doesn't match the machine config The PartitionedMonitorAdapter may not
                                      function.
 Make sure to include ALL Foreign names.
-4. The API (or eventsim) must be available for the PartitionedMonitorAdapter to connect.
+5. The API (or eventsim) must be available for the ProviderMonitoringNetworkForeignBus and ProviderProvisionerNetworkForeignBus to connect.

 Installing DAI and Third Party Components: